zama-ai/concrete/docs/tutorial/direct_circuits.md

 %8 is uint8 because it's subtraction between uint8 and uint4
 ```

-As you can see, `%8` is subtraction of two unsigned values, and it's unsigned as well.
-In an overflow condition where `c > d`, it results in undefined behavior.
+As you can see, `%8` is subtraction of two unsigned values, and the result is unsigned as well.
+In the case that `c > d`, we have an overflow, and this results in undefined behavior.